 Back when I was in college, I used to say things like “I wish I had more money” or “I really need to save money”.

-To be honest, I had an unhealthy relationship with money and kept treating it as a goal.
+To be honest, I didn’t have a healthy relationship with money and kept treating it as a goal.
 I used to think that having more money would solve all of my problems.
 But in reality, money is just a tool.

 Once I made this mindset shift, I was able to focus on the outcome of my actions, instead of my positive or negative emotions towards money.
 Money itself is not the goal – it’s a tool I can use to help me achieve my goal (pay for college, travel more, and so on).
 This new way of thinking also helped me to resist impulse spending.